geekodour/github-blog-api/README.md

 The same idea applies for `fetchBlogPostComments`. please see code to know how it is implemented. it does not have a `last_reached` so, just specifying other `postId` is enough.

+## Contribute
+run `npm run build` to babelify the src files into lib

 ## Todo
 - [ ] to add comment wrapper: auth + firebase setup